ccleberg/cleberg.net/README.md

 The publishing system depends on:

 - Emacs text editor with Org-Mode.
 - The weblorg package, available at <https://github.com/emacs-love/weblorg>, which provides advanced Org publishing functionality and theming support.

-## Viewing the Site Examples
+## Screenshots

 Screenshots illustrating the site in both light and dark display modes are included in the `./screenshots/` directory.